Twins coaches Bob McClure, 68, and Bill Evers, 66, sidelined for season

 The decision came after the Twins examined the health histories of their staff members, taking age and any existing conditions into account.

 McClure, 68, was entering his first season as bullpen coach, replacing Jeremy Hefner, who was hired as the Mets pitching coach.
-McClure spent the previous two seasons as the organization's senior adviser to pitching development.
+McClure, who spent the previous two seasons as the organization’s senior adviser to pitching development, has twin 8-year-old sons.

 Both McClure and Evers will remain on the payroll, possibly contributing in some advisory capacity.

 The virus has affected the elderly more than any other age group, leading to greater concerns about their health and safety.
-As baseball opens training camps on Friday with an eye on a late July opening, more clubs might consider similar steps with their coaching staffs.
+As baseball opens training camps Wednesday with an eye on a late July opening, more clubs might consider similar steps with their coaching staffs.

-The Houston Astros, attempting to emerge from a sign signaling scandal that led to the firing of manager A.J.
-Hinch, hired Dusty Baker to replace him.
-Baker turned 71 on June 15 and will be the oldest manager in baseball.
+The Houston Astros, attempting to emerge from a sign-stealing scandal, hired Dusty Baker to replace the fired A.J.
+Hinch.
+Baker turned 71 on June 15 and is the oldest manager in baseball.

 Radio crew grounded